 General tips for survey formatting

 - Distinguish between an instruction and what should be read out in a consistent manner.

-- It is common practice to put “READ” in front of the question and to put instructions into italics.
+- It is common practice to put “READ” in front of the question and present instructions in italics.

 - For consistency and ease of interpretation, it is vital that digital surveys are locked and cannot be altered or updated by the interviewer.
 Any changes need to be done centrally and rolled out to everyone.
 Programs such as SurveyCTO are a good way to do this; see more in Survey programming.

-- Ensure that the font size is large enough that enumerators can read the survey clearly, and that keyboards permit quick, easy, and accurate data entry.
+- Ensure that the font size is large enough for enumerators to read the survey clearly, and that keyboards facilitate quick, easy, and accurate data entry.